sasoria/astro-microfrontends/README.md

 ## Shared dependencies

 Dependencies such as react and react-dom are shared across applications.
 They are fetched from [esm.sh](https://esm.sh/) and gets cached in the browser, reducing the bundle size.
 Each app can share other dependencies as well through url imports.

+## Recommendations

+I've written a few recommendations and best practices.
+You can read them [here](/RECOMMENDATIONS.md).